spockNinja/agntcy-agentic-apps/marketing-campaign/README.md

    poetry run python src/marketing_campaign/main_acp_client.py
    ```

-   Interact with the application via ACP Client to compose and review emails.
+   Interact with the application to compose and review emails.
 Once approved, the email will be sent to the recipient via SendGrid.
----

-### Method 2: Using LangGraph
+### Method 2: Marketing Campaign Manager as Python script

-This method provides an alternative way to interact with the Marketing Campaign application by directly invoking the **LangGraph graph** of the Marketing Campaign.
-Unlike the ACP client-based approach, this method bypasses the multi-agent software orchestration and requires manual handling of the agent dependencies.
+This method provides an alternative way to start and invoke the Marketing Campaign application by directly invoking the **LangGraph graph** of the Marketing Campaign through a Python script.

-This script is primarily intended for development and debugging purposes, allowing developers to test and refine the LangGraph logic.
+This method requires to start the remote agents independently and is primarily intended for development and debugging purposes, allowing developers to test and refine the LangGraph logic.

 #### Steps:

 1. **Start Workflow Servers for Dependencies**:
    Manually start the workflow servers for the **MailComposer** and **EmailReviewer** agents in separate terminals.
-Before doing that, edit `../mailcomposer/deploy/mailcomposer_example.yaml` and `../email_reviewer/deploy/email_reviewer_example.yaml` with your data.
+Before doing that, edit `../mailcomposer/deploy/mailcomposer_example.yaml` and `../email_reviewer/deploy/email_reviewer_example.yaml` with your configuration.

    ```sh
    wfsm deploy -m ../mailcomposer/deploy/mailcomposer.json -c ../mailcomposer/deploy/mailcomposer_example.yaml --dryRun=false